martin12333/Readable-Lisp-S-expressions/tutorial.md

     '{2 + 3}

 it will respond with (+ 2 3).
 That is, once it's read in, it will read in a quoted (+&nbsp;2&nbsp;3), and "executing" it will return the simple (+&nbsp;2&nbsp;3).
+Note that the infix operator *must* be surrounded by whitespace - otherwise, it would have no way to know where the name of the operation begins or ends.

 There is intentionally no support for precedence between different operators.
 While precedence is useful in some circumstances, in typical uses for Lisp-derived languages and sweet-expressions, it doesn't help and is often harmful.
 In particular, precedence can hide where different lists occur.
-This is not a problem at all, just use curly braces or parentheses when mixing different infix operators:
+This lack of precedence is not a problem at all; usually you can just use curly braces or parentheses when mixing different infix operators:

     {2 + {3 * 4}}

 You *can* "chain" the same infix operator, e.g., {2 + 3 + 4} is fine, and it will map to (+ 2 3 4).
-Note that the infix operator *must* be surrounded by whitespace - otherwise, it would have no way to know where the name of the operation begins or ends.

-What happens if we *do* use multiple infix operators in a single list?
-Instead of trying to guess the precedence, the reader will simply turn it into a list with "nfx" at front.
-You can then define a macro named "nfx" to process the list, or define "nfx" as an error to prevent its use.
+This works with comparisons, too, e.g.:

+    {5 <= 7 <= 10}

-So this explains the real rule: in curly infix, the {...} contains an "infix list".
-If the enclosed infix list has (1) an odd number of parameters, (2) at least 3 parameters, and (3) all even parameters are the same symbol, then it is mapped to "(*even-parameter* *odd-parameters*)".
-Otherwise, it is mapped to "(nfx *list*)" — you'll need to have a macro named "nfx" to use it.
+In short, a *simple infix list* has (1) an odd number of parameters, (2) at least 3 parameters, and (3) all even parameters are the same symbol; it maps to "(even-parameter odd-parameters)".
+By intent, there is no precedence and you *must* use another {...} for an embedded infix list.

+But what happens to infix lists that aren't simple infix lists?
+The answer is that they map to "(nfx parameters)".
+You can then define a macro named "nfx" to process the list (e.g., to implement a precedence system), or define "nfx" as an error to prevent its use.

 Note that curly-infix-expressions intentionally do not force a particular precedence, nor do they automatically switch to infix operators recursively inside {...}.
-Many previous systems did that, but this turned out to interfere with many of Lisp's power (homoiconicity, multiple levels of language, and so on).
+Many previous systems did that, but this turned out to interfere with many of Lisp's power (which needs homoiconicity and generality).
 It also does not attempt to guess when infix operators are used.
-[After many experiments with real problems, David A. Wheeler found that the rule as given actually works better for Lisps than those alternatives.](http://www.dwheeler.com/readable/version02.html)
+[After many experiments with real problems, David A. Wheeler found that this rule works better for Lisps than those alternatives.](http://www.dwheeler.com/readable/version02.html)

 You can type control-D (Windows: control-Z) to end this demo.
 Or run "(exit)" to get out.